What is a Crystal Grid?

 when you use your intuition or don't use it.
 Intuition isn't magic.
 It's a skill that gets

 better with practice and knowledge.
 And you can have a pretty developed intuition

 about some things, but not about others.
 Again, it depends on your knowledge and experience in different areas.

-them, you will be able to start using your intuition to choose the stones you use for
+them consistently, you will be able to start using your intuition to choose the stones you

-gridding or for any other purpose.
-You will probably get pretty good at intuitively knowing which stones will work well together and so forth.
+use for gridding or for any other purpose.
+In fact, you'll probably get pretty good at intuitively knowing which stones will work well together and so forth depending on your purpose.
 But not without first acquiring the building blocks of knowledge and learning about them and working with them for a time.

 That is how intuition works.
 Intuition is not clairsentience (clear-feeling) or claircognizance